opentelekomcloud-docs/object-storage-service/umn/source/service_overview/basic_concepts/parallel_file_system.rst

 Parallel File System
 ====================

-Parallel File System (PFS), a sub-product of OBS, is a high-performance file system, with access latency in milliseconds.
-PFS can support a bandwidth performance up to the TB/s level and supports millions of IOPS, which makes it ideal for processing high-performance computing (HPC) workloads.
+Parallel File System (PFS) is a high-performance semantic file system provided by OBS.
+It features access latency in milliseconds, TB/s-level bandwidth, and millions of IOPS, which makes it ideal for processing high-performance computing (HPC) workloads.

 For details about PFS, see the `Parallel File System Feature Guide <https://docs.otc.t-systems.com/object-storage-service/parallel-file-system/>`__.